eirvin/speeddata-2013/README.md

 We used the median of the median (`am_perc_50_median` or `pm_perc_50_median`) and the 5th percentile of the median ( `am_perc_05_median` or `pm_perc_05_median`) to avoid outliers skewing the data. **Therefore, this statistic tells us how predictable the average morning or evening peak is.**

-The other option is to use the ratio of weighted average of the median (`am_peak_spd` or `pm_peak_spd`) to the weighted average of the 5th percentile (`am_wtd_mean_05th` or `pm_wtd_mean_05th`, also contained in the table).
-This statistic, *not computed in the table but easily computable in arcgis or excel*, would show the predictability experienced on that link by the average vehicle.
-Note that this second measure would be much more sensitive to outliers and data errors.

 ```
 update trafficdata.linkmedspd_2013